River Irwell: 19th century

 In the Victorian era passenger boat trips were popular but cut-short by the foul smells from the river.
 In 1862 the Corporation of Salford promoted an Act of Parliament enabling them to establish a River Conservancy Committee; they appointed a river inspector, and had to power to take action against anyone polluting the river.
-The Rivers Pollution Prevention Act 1876 was designed to solve the problems of river pollution, but it was largely ineffective.
+The Rivers Pollution Prevention Act 1876 (39 & 40 Vict. c.
+75) was designed to solve the problems of river pollution, but it was largely ineffective.
 It did, however, lay the groundwork for the more draconian legislation which followed, and in 1891 the Mersey and Irwell Joint Committee was formed.
 Local authorities were ordered to provide sewage treatment facilities, and industrial concerns were told to use the best practical means of preventing pollution.
 Salford was one of the first authorities in the Irwell watershed to install intercepting sewers and sewage treatment works at Mode Wheel Sewage works.

 In the 1830s, there was an ambitious plan to build a reservoir system on the Irwell, in the vein of Robert Thom's innovations in hydraulics, in order to provide a more regular supply of water power to mills at a lower cost than steam power.
 The plan was led by Thomas Ashworth (younger brother of Henry Ashworth) and Peter Ewart.
 The proposal was to build 15 reservoirs that would contain 241.3 million cubic feet of water and generate at least 6,600 horsepower.
 The Irwell Reservoirs Bill was submitted to Parliament in November 1832, but it was not passed.
 The reasons are not entirely known, but are seemingly related to concerns from mill owners about unequal benefits obtained from the plan.

 One of the most famous characters associated with the river during this time was Mark Addy, who was born in a tenement on The Parsonage near Blackfriars Bridge in Manchester in 1838.
 Whenever anyone was in difficulty in the river, the cry would go up "Bring Mark Addy!" and he would race to the rescue.
 He was awarded a number of medals including the gold and silver medals from the Humane Society for the Hundred of Salford, and the Royal Humane Society's bronze medal.
 In 1878 he became the only civilian ever to be awarded the Albert Medal (first class), His final rescue was on Whit Monday in 1889, when he saved a young boy from a particularly sewage-laden section of the river.
 After this he became ill, and died of tuberculosis in 1890 aged 51.
-He had rescued over 50 people from the river during his lifetime.
+He had rescued more than 50 people from the river during his lifetime.